Tips and Tricks to Stimulate Your Mind

 Do you ever mistake your words?
 Or have trouble remembering things that you swore you knew?
 Don’t worry, you’re not alone.

 - Rest.
 Take naps when you are feeling tired and try to get a full night’s sleep.
-The National Sleep Foundation recommends that adults should sleep between seven and nine hours each night.
+The National Sleep Foundation recommends that adults should sleep between 7 and 9 hours each night.
 Keep in mind that resting won't fully address the symptoms of MS, but it is one way to live a healthier lifestyle.

 - Eat well.
 Try to maintain a healthy, balanced diet.
 This may help support your mind and body.
 You can find a few healthy recipes on our blog or watch recipe videos on our Facebook Page.

 - Play brain games.
 Do puzzles, play cards, or fill out crossword puzzles.
 You can find a variety of brain games in books or online!

 - Combine modes of learning.
 Instead of just reading something—read it, say it, listen to it, write it, and do it!
 You’ll be more likely to remember something if you combine a few of these learning techniques.

 - Repeat, repeat, repeat.
 Don’t be afraid to repeat yourself, or ask others to do the same.
 Repetition will help you verify what you heard and may help your attention span and memory.

 - Make associations.
 Remember names by associating a person with a place or something that sticks out about their personality.
 This technique may also work to help you remember objects, lists, or places.